rendis/devtoolkit/README.md

 ---

-### Load properties from file with environment variables injections
+### Load properties from a file with environment variable injections and validations

 Utility functions for loading configuration properties from JSON or YAML files.
 This functionality supports the injection of environment variables directly into the configuration properties.